cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

-The specification for IBC cross-chain fungible token transfers ([ICS20](https://github.com/cosmos/ics/tree/master/spec/ics-020-fungible-token-transfer)), needs to be aware of the origin any token denomination in order to relay a `Packet` which contains the sender and recipient addressed in the [`FungibleTokenPacketData`](https://github.com/cosmos/ics/tree/master/spec/ics-020-fungible-token-transfer#data-structures).
+The specification for IBC cross-chain fungible token transfers ([ICS20](https://github.com/cosmos/ics/tree/master/spec/ics-020-fungible-token-transfer)), needs to be aware of the origin of any token denomination in order to relay a `Packet` which contains the sender and recipient addressed in the [`FungibleTokenPacketData`](https://github.com/cosmos/ics/tree/master/spec/ics-020-fungible-token-transfer#data-structures).